TomRea1/mobilenetv3-aws-pipeline/README.md

-HEAD
 # mobilenetv3-aws-pipeline
 ML pipeline for inference and auto training/deployment of fine tuned model.

-# Welcome to your CDK TypeScript project
+# Welcome to my pipeline for mobilenetv3 !

-This is a blank project for CDK development with TypeScript.
+This is a project for hosting mobilenetv3 on the cloud with automated training on new data when added to the s3 bucket.
+Newly trained models are automatically deployed to the sagemaker endpoint via a lambda function.
+Inference on uploaded images is handled by API calls to the sagemaker endpoint.
+This project was built with the AWS CDK and TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.